 Photo by el Floz

 These motorized three-wheelers are used all over Asia – originally from Thailand, they then spread to Laos, Cambodia, Pakistan and India.
 Although Bangkok is the pioneer in the tuktuk industry, it’s India where traffic-swerving drivers and chaotic road conditions make it a thrilling ride.
 Whether you are looking for good food in Bangalore or going shopping in New Delhi, hop on for some fun.
 A tuktuk can usually accommodation two persons and a suitcase.

 Photo by nakwoodford

 3. Junk Boat, Hongkong

-Along Hongkong’s Victoria Harbour, the nation’s signature junk boats float against a backdrop of skyscraping offices and towering Hongkong hotels.
+Along Hongkong’s Victoria Harbour, the nation’s signature junk boats float against a backdrop of skyscraping offices.
 These Chinese sailboats date from ancient times, specifically the Han Dynasty.
 Today, they are converted into sunset boats and booze cruises for tourists and locals seeking a breathe of fresh air.